shivanisathiyamoorthy/Implementation-of-CI-CD-Pipeline-using-AWS/README.md

  ### Step 2 : Installation of Code Deploy Agent
   - To install the CodeDeploy agent, first launch an  EC2 instance.
   - EC2 instance launching
-    - Provide a addional tag name for the EC2 instance, rather than a generic name.
+    - Provide a addional tag name as (appname , Sampleapp) for the EC2 instance, rather than a generic name.
     - Select an Linux machine.
     -  include http protocol in the security group.
     - In advance details , attach the IAM role.